Heir Heads

 “What if something happens to her?”

-“Then I’m really going to miss Teriyaki Tuesdays.
+“Then we’re all going to miss Teriyaki Tuesdays.
 Can you come in tomorrow at four?”

 The next afternoon I found myself seated on what looked like a giant roll of toilet paper which ran the length of an examination table.